TheFlyingWhale/CSGO-EasyConsole/README.md

 Update date 06.03.2016<br>
 Authors: Ole Valberg(valberg1)<br>

+##News:
-News: TFW Alpha is now usable.
+⋅⋅TFW Alpha is now usable.
-Done some changes to access info,
+⋅⋅*Done some changes to access info,
 Got rid of some shit that wasnt beeing used.
 The -commands now contain every command, and they work(they should).
 Done some changes to the Easy Buy plugin.